-For php.ini file, please add/change the following line:
+For the php.ini file, please add/change the following line:

 memory_limit = 256M

-Because of the lack of permission on hosting, you might not do it yourself so ask for help from your hosting provider, or you can select a hosting from this list of best optimized Magento hosting to avoid lack of resources.
+Because of the lack of permission on hosting, you might not do it yourself, so ask for help from your hosting provider, or you can select a hosting from this list of best optimized Magento hosting to avoid a lack of resources.